lancenacabuan/Shaliah/README.md

 ### 1. Intra-Christian Considerations: Unity and Diversity of Belief

-**Denominational Perspectives:** Today, the vast majority of Christian denominations---Catholic, Eastern Orthodox, Protestant (including Evangelical, Reformed, Anglican, Pentecostal, etc.)---affirm the Nicene Trinity and the Chalcedonian definition of Christ's two natures as core doctrine.
+**Denominational Perspectives:** Today, the vast majority of Christian denominations–-Catholic, Eastern Orthodox, Protestant (including Evangelical, Reformed, Anglican, Pentecostal, etc.)–-affirm the Nicene Trinity and the Chalcedonian definition of Christ's two natures as core doctrine.
 On the other hand, there are smaller groups explicitly rejecting the Trinity: - Historic Unitarian churches (like the Unitarian